Kinetic Sunyaev Zel'dovich velocity reconstruction from Planck and unWISE

 See Refs.~\cite{Erickcek:2008jp,Terrana2017} for a detailed discussion.}.
 The expected total signal-to-noise of the map-level reconstruction defined as:

 is ${\rm SN} = 0.89$, with most of the contribution coming from $\ell < 5$ (and roughly half from $\ell=1$).
 Note that incorporating the mask as a factor of $f_{\rm sky}$ is likely inaccurate at such large angular scales (see e.g. Ref.~\cite{Alizadeh_2012} for a related discussion).
 Additionally, this forecast does not incorporate any degradation from foregrounds and systematics.
 Therefore, we do not anticipate a conclusive detection for this data combination within $\Lambda$CDM.
 Note however that the statistical reach of the quadratic estimator for bulk radial velocities on Gpc scales is an impressive $\sqrt{N} \sim 25 \ {\rm km/s}$!
-Future CMB experiments such as Simons Observatory have the statistical power to achieve ${\rm SN} > 5$ in cross-correlation with the unWISE blue sample (and ${\rm SN} > 100$ in combination with LSST)~\cite{Cayuso2023}; detection of the primordial dipole signal likely requires both CMB-S4 and LSST~\cite{Contreras:2019bxy}.
+Future CMB experiments such as Simons Observatory have the statistical power to achieve ${\rm SN} > 5$ in cross-correlation with the unWISE blue sample (and ${\rm SN} > 100$ in combination with LSST)~\cite{Cayuso2023}; detection of the primordial dipole signal is possible in this high SN regime~\cite{Contreras:2019bxy}.